radleymith/radleymith.github.io/_posts/2017-06-03-welcome-to-my-blog.markdown

 ---
 layout: post
-title:  "Welcome to my blog!"
+title:  "First!"
 date:   2017-06-03 17:24:07 -0700
 categories: First Post
 ---
-As said in the description of the blog.
+This is going to be almost the same as the about page.
 New job for some reason equals new blog, partly because I have no one to hang out with in a new city right now and partly because I've always wanted to have a blog.
-I haven't always had a lot to say but with the new job I envision myself having A LOT of challenges, and probably seeming like a dummy in office for a little while, but that's okay as long as I don't stay a dummy.
+With the new job I envision myself having a lot of challenges, and probably seeming like a dummy in office for a little while, but that's okay as long as I don't stay a dummy.

 At this point in time I think the blog will mostly consist of a few things:
 - The difficulty(or not) of switching from being a full stack JS web engineer to a Java, nginx, network-ish engineer